IanMarteens/Austra/Austra.Parser/ReadMe.md

 ## The language

 Formulas are parsed and executed in a context defined by a `IDataSource` instance.
 This context contains variables and definitions than can be initially loaded from a persistent source, such as a database or a JSON file.
 The current implementation does not support parameterized functions, but they may be included in the future.

+The data source stores two layers of variables.
+The first one is the session layer, which is volatile and is lost when the session ends.
+The second one is the persistent layer, which is stored in the data source and is available in future sessions.
+The persistent layer is read-only, but the session layer can be modified at any time.

 ## The scanner